mcandre/rubberstamp/README.md

 BSD-2-Clause

+# USAGE

+Once the rubberstamp action is installed on a GitHub repository, GitHub Actions can automatically resume processing all `cron` triggered actions on that repository.

+For best effect, install rubberstamp on each affected repository.

-# SETUP
+# INSTALL

-1. Create a new auxiliary SSH keypair with `ssh-keygen` for the Rubberstamp GitHub Action to use to authenticate to GitHub.
+1. Use `ssh-keygen` to create an auxiliary SSH keypair for the rubberstamp GitHub Action to authenticate to GitHub.
-2. Register the auxiliary SSH public key with the relevant GitHub repository owner or GitHub org admin account.
+2. Register auxiliary public key with a GitHub owner account.
-3. Register the auxiliary SSH private key as a GitHub Actions Repository Secret, for each GitHub repository.
+3. Register auxiliary private key as a GitHub Actions Repository Secret.
-4. Copy [.github/workflows/rubberstamp.yml](.github/workflows/rubberstamp.yml) to each repository's GitHub Actions `.github/workflows` directory.
+4. Copy the [rubberstamp.yml](.github/workflows/rubberstamp.yml) action configuration file to `.github/workflows`.
-5. Temporarily configure `cron` interval to `*/15 * * * *` (every 15 minutes), in order to verify successful installation.
-Stage, commit, and push the new action.
+5. Temporarily configure `cron` interval to `*/15 * * * *` (every 15 minutes), pushing the altered configuration to the remote.
+This assists with verifying successful installation.
-6. Reset `cron` to a longer interval, but fast enough to beat the silly GitHub Actions shutoff.
+6. Reset `cron` to a longer interval, one that is still fast enough to beat the GitHub Actions shutoff interval.
+Push the reset configuration to the remote.

+# UNINSTALL

+1. Remove `.github/workflows/rubberstamp.yml` from git version control.
+2. Remove auxiliary private key from GitHub Actions Repository Secrets.
+3. Remove auxiliary public key from GitHub owner account.

 # CONTRIBUTING